Pegah-Asadi/Bellabeat-Case-Study/README.md

 ## 5. Share

-**You can find the visualizations of the analysis phase with the related Python codes and interpretation in analysis folder, Analysis.ipynb file.**
+You can find the visualizations of the analysis phase with the related Python codes and insights in analysis folder, [Analysis.ipynb file](https://github.com/Pegah-Asadi/Bellabeat-Case-Study/blob/main/analysis/Analysis.ipynb).

 ### Insights:
 **Positive Correlation Between Steps and Calories:**